Imperial Dreams

-Imperial Dreams is an American drama film written and directed by Malik Vitthal.
+Imperial Dreams is an American hood film written and directed by Malik Vitthal.
 The film had its world premiere at 2014 Sundance Film Festival on January 20, 2014.
 It won the Audience Award at the festival.
 The film was released as a Netflix original film on February 3, 2017 but removed in February 2023.

 Plot

 A 21-year-old reformed gangster Bambi's devotion to his family, particularly his son Daytone, and his family's future are put to the test when he is released from prison and returns to his violent old stomping grounds in Watts, Los Angeles.
 Themes include mass incarceration, the importance of education, and the many obstacles present in the system that prevent those interested in rehabilitation from surviving when placed back in society.